 Aggressive driving is extremely common among U.S. drivers.
-A recent study by the AAA Foundation for Traffic Safety found that nearly 80 percent of drivers expressed significant anger, aggression or road rage behind the wheel at least once in the previous year.
-Previous research by the AAA Foundation found that from 2003 to 2007, over half of fatal crashes involved at least one driver who performed a potentially aggressive action.
+According to AAA Foundation for Traffic Safety’s 2019 data, nearly 80 percent of drivers expressed significant anger, aggression or road rage behind the wheel at least once in the previous 30 days.

 Aggressive driving has increasingly become a major cause of concern for many road users.
 Learn more about aggressive driving risks and tips to avoid aggressive driving behaviors here.